RHIT-Mitre-ECTF-Team/ectf-trainer/INSTALL.md

-## Instructions for adding ectf-trainer to Windows.
+## Instructions for adding ectf-trainer.

+The embedded Arm / Shell toolchain really works best under Linux.
+I recommend a Linux VM or using WSL (instructions below).
+If you wish to try another OS, see the end of this document.

+An easy way to install this for Windows is through the use of Windows Subsystem for Linux.

 1. Install Windows Subsystem for Linux (wsl) from a command prompt or PowerShell instance with ```wsl --install```
 2. Not required but nice... install ```Windows Terminal```, again from the Microsoft Store.